szuns2022/page/_pages/register.md

 4 We expect participants to bring their laptops for the practical sessions.

+5 We have helped customize the types of hotels.
+If you prefer to make your own selection, please navigate to the "hotel" interface.

-5 Please fill in the specific registration information on the [Tencent Questionnaire](https://wj.qq.com/s2/23091275/73ec/).
+6 Please fill in the specific registration information on the [Tencent Questionnaire](https://wj.qq.com/s2/23091275/73ec/).